 I've been publishing Web Digest For Marketers since April 14th, 1995.
 It was the very first email newsletter about Internet marketing.

 My staff and I have seen tectonic changes that will only accelerate.
-On the other hand, we've witnessed many "next big things" fizzle and die, never to
+On the other hand, we've witnessed many "next big things" fizzle and die, never to be heard from again.

 The 12 trends below represent what I think you need to keep an eye on in the foreseeable future.
 Enjoy.

 There are currently over 240 million cellular phone users in the US.
 Nielsen reported that 58 million people viewed an ad on their mobile phones in February 2008.
 Mobile couponing is one tangible way to execute this new channel of commerce.

 At the time of this writing, the Subway mobile campaign (to get coupons on your cell phone that you can redeem for sandwiches at the point of purchase) seems to have the best numbers out there.
 It works because it's simple.
 Participants have two ways to opt in:

 At the time of this writing, the campaign is live in Buffalo and Seattle.
 Response rates range between 6 to 8%, which is much better than the print coupon average of 2%.

 Modiv Media handles this Subway mobile coupon campaign.
 SVP Michelle Deziel oversees this effort, which is still rolling out into other markets.

 She told me that at the beginning of the campaign the response rates were as high as 50%.
 She added that 82% of those participants surveyed said the coupons changed their minds about where to eat lunch that day.
 Originally, the coupons expired in 24 hours.
 Subway then expanded that to 48 hours to allow for more redemptions, yet still give urgency to the offers.